katkahler/paintbot/README.md

 To do this, I had to be able to change the resolution to any level I wanted.
 To make a lower-resolution image without changing the image is simple.
 There are width or height/voxelSize (xMax, yMax) Voxels on this square resized image.
 In draw, an array of Voxel colors, creates a new column, and they are displayed as well.

+The PBN array is used solely for the paintbot to know each color's locations in the matrix of Voxels.